d12frosted/elpa-mirror/gnu/tempel-readme.txt

   └────

+6 Hooking into the Abbrev mechanism ═══════════════════════════════════

+  Tempel can hook into Abbrev by enabling the `tempel-abbrev-mode' in a buffer or by enabling the `global-tempel-abbrev-mode'.
+Then the Tempel templates will be available via `expand-abbrev' which is usually bound to `C-x ''.

-6 Binding important templates to a key ══════════════════════════════════════
+7 Binding important templates to a key ══════════════════════════════════════

   Important templates can be bound to a key with the small utility macro